okyeron/shieldXL/bom/BOM.md

 * 3-4x 11mm F/F for pi
 * 3x 8mm M/F - top side

-Optional (not using 3d printed case)
+Optional (if not using 3d printed case)
 * 2x 16mm F/F - bottom side

+M2.5 thread screws/standoffs are used in kits.

 Knobs are up to you.
 I like these [Re-an-p670-frac-style](https://modularaddict.com/re-an-p670-frac-style-16mm-soft-touch-knob-d-shaft)